Leaf-Agriculture/docs/docs/configurations_endpoints.md

 &nbsp<span class="badge badge--warning">POST</span> `/configs/{leafUserId}`

 Creates the Configuration for the Leaf User `leafUserId`.
 A request body must be provided containing the configurations to be set.
-All entries are optional, any missing configuration will be inherited from the Api Owner's Configuration.
+All entries are optional, any missing configuration will be inherited from the API Owner's Configuration.

 Request body example: